 Step 1: Check your local building codes and homeowners association bylaws for requirements or permits you may need to obtain.

 Step 2: Consider your outdoor area and the kind of covering best suited for it.
 Factor in the material’s durability and UV protection—as well as its water and fire resistance—to ensure it matches your home and surrounding areas.

 Step 3: Determine the type, and number, of supports your canopy will need.
 The most commonly used supports are aluminum, steel, or wood (used in this build).
 Whatever you choose to use, each can be utilized in three- and four-sided install configurations.

-Installing an outdoor canopy is relatively easy, especially if you have a chimney, like Danny is using.
+Step 4: Installing an outdoor canopy is relatively easy, especially if you have a chimney, like Danny is using.
 Or, reinforced fascia boards also can serve as a ready-made—and super-secure—anchor point.
 Installing a three-sided canopy in this manner will only require a sailcloth and two 4×4 posts cut to your desired length and using the chimney or fascia as the third support), and mounting hardware.
-If you don’t have a chimney or reinforced fascia ,a four-sided, standalone shade sail can be installed with four 4×4 posts.
+If you don’t have a chimney or reinforced fascia, a four-sided, standalone shade sail can be installed with four 4×4 posts.
 Again, cut them to your desired length.

 Whatever support configuration you choose, post holes should be dug deep enough so that one-third of the post length is in the ground and the remaining two-thirds is above ground.
 And, make sure the height provides all the head room you need.
 As a general rule, three- to six-foot-deep holes should provide ample support.

 When positioning your holes, ensure that your posts are just far enough apart to create a bit of tension on the shade sail.
 Once positioned and dug, pour a mix of quick-setting concrete and water (per the manufacturer’s directions) into the holes.
 Then, use a level to ensure each post is plumb.